LuuSy98/hello-world/README.md

 # hello-world
 duong_co_ban_GIT

-current, I'm a new staff at TOP company.
+At the moment, I'm a new staff at TOP company.

 At first, I ussually work at Khai Quang Industrial Park.
 But, at present, I'm working at Ba Thien 2 Industrial Park.